 I just thought I’d pass along my suggestions for a sci-fi RPG your group might enjoy.

-If you are a fan of the TV show FireFly (and continuing movie Serenity) I’d recommended the Serenity RPG:
+If you are a fan of the TV show FireFly (and continuing movie Serenity) I’d recommend the Serenity RPG.

 It’s a nice combination of wild west meets space and has a little of everything from action to drama.
 The grittiness is there too in that a lot of people still ride horses, use revolvers, etc., and the frontier is pretty grim and wild.